meenaksh06/Encryption-and-decryption-tool/README.md

 ![SQLite](https://img.shields.io/badge/SQLite-WAL-blue.svg)

 ## Project Overview
 VaultLock is a comprehensive demonstration of **Operating System-level data protection, advanced cryptographic security, and real-time safe communication**.
 This system ensures that sensitive files are encrypted, stored securely, and completely scrubbed upon deletion.
-It enforces strong memory-level zero-knowledge operations where plain data never touches .
+It enforces strong memory-level zero-knowledge operations where plain data never touches the disk.

 The project has evolved from Phase 1 (Encryption only) to a fully-featured secure workspace encompassing Secure File Drive, an End-to-End Chat system, and a robust Password / Secrets Vault.